densitydesign/dd15-phase2-template/README.md

 and then insert your computer's password (it will not show dots or asterisks, so it will seem like you're not typing).

-## Run your template locally
+### Run your template locally
-Now that you install Jekyll on your computer, you are ready to start working.
+Now that you installed Jekyll on your computer, you are ready to start working.

 The first time that you download or clone this repository on your computer, open the folder in your terminal (by dragging it onto the terminal icon in the dock, or by opening it through Github) and type